The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Recognition

-- Tiny square scales with " ^ " shape in center.
+- Tiny square scales.
 No visible pores on scales.
 Incredibly smooth, uniform appearance.

 Niloticus Crocodile

 Crocodylus Niloticus.
 Nile crocodile from Africa.
 Larger scales than Porosus.
-Still extremely luxurious. .. symbol stamp.
+Used for the Himalaya Birkin. .. stamp.

 - Market Position